Avaris: Recapture by Egyptians

 Ahmose I captured Avaris and overran the Hyksos.
 Canaanite-style artifacts dated to the Tuthmosid or New Kingdom period suggest that a large part of the city's Semitic population remained in residence following its reconquest by the Egyptians.

 The pharaohs of the Eighteenth Dynasty set up a capital in Thebes and the palatial complex at Avaris was briefly abandoned, but areas such as the Temple of Seth and G6 region remained continuously occupied.
 It appears as well, that the site of Avaris had gone through a hiatus ceasing to be a political centre, dated after the time of Amenhotep II and until the late 18th dynasty.

-Abandonment
+Ramesside period

-After Ramesses II constructed the city of Pi-Ramesses roughly 2 km to the north, Avaris was superseded by Pi-Ramesses, and thus finally abandoned during the Ramesside period.
+After Ramesses II constructed the city of Pi-Ramesses roughly 2 km to the north, Avaris was superseded by Pi-Ramesses.
 Parts of the former site of Avaris were used by the inhabitants of Pi-Ramesses as a cemetery and burial ground, and a large portion of it was used as a major navy base, while the "Harbor of Avaris" toponym continued to be used for Avaris' harbor through the Ramesside period.
 The newly constructed city served as a key administrative and military seat of governance.

 The name "Avaris" is also referred to in Papyrus Sallier I in the late 13th century BC.
 In addition, the "Avaris" toponym is also known to Manetho in the 3rd century BC, quoted by Josephus in his Against Apion 1.14.